NICMx/Jool/doc/usr/usr-install.markdown

 Jool is four things:

-1. Two <a href="https://en.wikipedia.org/wiki/Loadable_kernel_module" target="_blank">kernel modules</a> you can hook up to the Linux kernel.
-One of them is a stateless translator and the other one is a stateful translator.
+1. Two <a href="https://en.wikipedia.org/wiki/Loadable_kernel_module" target="_blank">kernel modules</a> you can hook up to Linux.
+One of them is the SIIT implementation and the other one is the Stateful NAT64.
 They have their own [installation document](mod-install.html).
 2. Two <a href="https://en.wikipedia.org/wiki/User_space" target="_blank">userspace</a> applications which can be used to configure each module.

 This document explains how to obtain the binaries of the userspace application.